-Principle 8: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement
+Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 The Board conducts a formal evaluation and appraisal process annually.
 A survey has been developed in-house and completed annually by directors.
-It seeks their individual views on the performance of the Chair and sub-committees, Board composition, operational effectiveness, business leadership, development needs, QCA code compliance and other matters.
+It seeks their individual views on Board composition and effectiveness, business leadership, QCA code compliance and other matters.
 A senior independent member of staff compiles the results ahead of a Board discussion during which matters arising are reviewed and actions agreed.

-In the 2024 survey there were no major issues or concerns raised about the effectiveness of the Board or its individual members, minor actions noted in the prior years have been addressed The Board will continue to monitor its approach to the evaluation of effectiveness including the use from time to time of external facilitation.
+In the 2023 survey there were no major issues or concerns raised about the effectiveness of the Board or its individual members, minor actions noted in the prior years have been addressed.
+The Board will continue to monitor its approach to the evaluation of effectiveness including the use from time to time of external facilitation.
 In the future, we may engage an external party to facilitate the review.

 The Nomination Committee reviews Board and senior management succession annually.
 In the past year there have been a number of senior management promotions to reflect the increased scale and complexity of the Group.
 These position the Group to achieve its strategic growth ambitions.
-This committee also reviews the length of service and independence of non-executive directors annually and, as a result, a further independent non-executive director was added in 2024.
+This committee also reviews the length of service and independence of non-executive directors annually.